Intelligent-Silicon/AutoUnattend/README.md

 ```
 Before downloading the update, you need to check that it can be installed using DISM.

-Click on the update's weblink to get a popup window which shows the Support URL.
+Click on the KB Update's weblink to get a popup window which shows the Support URL.

 The Support URL format is ```https://support.microsoft.com/help/[Number of the KB]``` eg ```https://support.microsoft.com/help/5063060```.